How to avoid corrosion in fire sprinkler system pipes

 Fire sprinkler systems are rather robust piping networks.
 This robustness makes them valuable as a fire suppressant measure and a key component of workplace fire safety.
-However, because they are made of pipes, which are subject to corrosion, sprinkler systems have many potential failure points.
-Corroded pipes can have some serious consequences, such as:
+However, because they are made of pipes, which are subject to corrosion, fire sprinkler system pipe corrosion is a common occurrence.

 - Impairment due to loss of pipe integrity, clogging of pipes or clogging of sprinklers